skip to content

 Taylor & Francis

-The University has signed a transitional agreement with Taylor & Francis that provides immediate open access publishing for all research and review articles by University of Cambridge corresponding authors in participating hybrid journals across Taylor & Francis' Social Sciences & Humanities, Science & Technology, and Medicine Collections.
+The University has signed a transitional agreement with Taylor & Francis that provides immediate open access publishing for all research and review articles by University of Cambridge corresponding authors in participating hybrid and OA journals across Taylor & Francis' Social Sciences & Humanities, Science & Technology, and Medicine Collections.
+The deal also covers F1000 Research and Routledge Open Research.
 There is an annual funding cap in place for this agreement.
-This deal is in place from 1 January 2021 until 31 December 2023.
+This deal is in place until 31 December 2025.

 Wiley

 The University has signed a transitional agreement with Wiley for open access publishing for corresponding authors from the University of Cambridge in participating journals across Wiley's portfolio.
-This deal also covers journals in the Wiley-Hindawi partnership.
-There is an annual funding cap which progressively transitions to 100% open access publishing over the term of the agreement.
-This agreement is in place from 1 January 2020 until 31 December 2023.
-The deal covers research and review articles.
+The deal provides unrestricted publishing in Wiley's hybrid journals and an annual cap for publishing in their fully open access journals, with a 15% discount once the cap is reached.
+The deal covers case reports, research and review articles and is in place until 31 December 2025.

 Wolters Kluwer